 3. It is not possible to change to another text (menu item 'Text' / 'Other text...') or save text (menu item 'Text' / 'Save As...') using a different language than the current text language.

-4. Unlike other editors in SAP systems, the MS Word integration does not provide a different background color in display mode than in change mode.
+4. Unlike other editors in SAP Systems, the MS Word integration does not provide a different background colour in display mode than in change mode.